 LED, lamp, and laser are the three common light sources that are used in the projector, and different sources have different brightness levels.
 A typical lamp projector in the market comes with 2000 ANSI lumens, while most of the popular laser units in the market get more than 3000 ANSI lumens.

-On the other hand, ANSI lumens figures vary widely in LED projectors as unlike other lamps; they can offer better brightness and quality from low lumens figures.
+On the other hand, ANSI lumens figures vary widely in LED projectors as unlike other lamps; they can offer better brightness and quality than low lumens figures.
 This is why an LED projector, even with 1500 ANSI lumens, can provide better vividness and color saturation than a lamp projector with 2000 ANSI lumens.

 The lumens plays a crucial role in a projector as it helps the device to counter the ambient light in the surrounding and maintain a clear and bright visual output.
 So when you set up a projector in a completely dark room, you won’t need high lumens as there is hardly any light in the room.